MlondiMchunu/time-tracker/README.md

     sudo docker run -p 3000:3000 timer-tracker

-5.Now your app should be running at http://localhost:3000! 🚀
+5.Now the app should be running at http://localhost:3000! 🚀